yashaka/NSelene/README.md

         [SetUp]
         public void InitDriver()
         {
-            string chromeVersion = "Latest"; // e.g. "83.0.4103.39" or "Latest", see https://chromedriver.chromium.org/downloads
-            new DriverManager().SetUpDriver(new ChromeConfig(), version: chromeVersion);
             Configuration.Driver = new ChromeDriver();

             // a handy option to enable automatic waiting for no overlay in web tests